Enjoy the freedom of buying now and paying later. Compare credit cards with 0% on purchases for up to 15 months here.

 During the entire 0% purchase promotion period, interest-free do not apply.
 If your card comes with a interest-free days feature (say, for up to 55 days), then you’ll be able to take advantage of this when the promotional period ends and if you pay your entire balance in full by the end of the statement period.

 Do I have to make any repayments with a 0% purchase promotion?

 Yes.
 You must make the minimum monthly repayment of the credit card even with a 0% purchase promotion available.
 This repayment is generally around 2-3% of the full outstanding balance, or a set dollar amount if the outstanding balance is below a certain level (often $25).
 Please note that paying the minimum monthly repayment isn’t usually enough to repay the entire balance before the promotional period ends.
 So if you want to avoid collecting the standard interest rate, pay as much as you can each month to pay it in full before the standard interest rate applies.

 Can I pay my bills or government payments with no interest cards?

-Banks generally exclude bill and government payments from eligible purchases so they will not receive 0% interest.
+Banks generally exclude bill and government payments from eligible purchases so they will not be considered an interest free purchase.
 If you would like to inquire further, contact your bank’s customer service team directly.